 You use the Stroke panel (Window > Stroke) to specify whether a line is solid or dashed, the dash sequence and other dash adjustments if it is dashed, the stroke weight, the stroke alignment, the miter limit, arrowheads, width profiles, and the styles of line joins and line caps.

 You can apply stroke options to an entire object, or you can use Live Paint groups and apply different strokes to different edges within the object.

-Layers Magazine instructor Dave Cross shows you how to apply fill and stroke in Illustrator and some handy shortcuts to work with fill and stroke in this video.
+Layers Magazine instructor Dave Cross shows you how to apply fill and stroke in Illustrator and some handy shortcuts to work with fill and stroke in this tutorial.

 If you want to use the current color in the Stroke box, you can simply drag the color from the Stroke box onto the object.
 Dragging does not work on Live Paint groups.